sinasezza/digi-khedmat/README.md

 # digi-khedmat

 Welcome to digi-khedmat!
-This repository contains the source code for both the backend and frontend services of the digi-khedmat web application ([digi-khedmat.ir](https://digi-khedmat.ir)).
+This repository contains the source code for both the backend and frontend services of the digi-khedmat web application.

 ## Overview